-8. I understand that the practice of medicine and surgery is not an exact science.
-I acknowledge that no guarantees have been made to me concerning the results of the procedure(s).

-9. I understand that during the course of the procedure(s), unforeseen conditions may arise or be discovered which require the performance of additional procedures.
-I hereby consent to the performance of such additional procedures as my physician believes to be necessary or advisable.

-10. I hereby authorize GI Excellence, Inc. to dispose of or to retain for diagnostic, therapeutic, research, or educational purposes any tissues, organs, or body parts which are removed as a necessary part of the procedure.

-11. I understand that GI Excellence, Inc. may from time to time photograph or videotape a surgical procedure or treatment of particular scientific interest for the advancement of medical care and education, unless I expressly request otherwise.
-In such instances, the identity of the patient remains totally confidential.

-12. I understand that I may require a transfusion of blood and/or blood product(s) during my treatment.
+- 8. I understand that the practice of medicine and surgery is not an exact science.
+I acknowledge that no guarantees have been made to me concerning the results of the procedure(s). - 9.
+I understand that during the course of the procedure(s), unforeseen conditions may arise or be discovered which require the performance of additional procedures.
+I hereby consent to the performance of such additional procedures as my physician believes to be necessary or advisable. - 10.
+I hereby authorize GI Excellence, Inc. to dispose of or to retain for diagnostic, therapeutic, research, or educational purposes any tissues, organs, or body parts which are removed as a necessary part of the procedure. - 11.
+I understand that GI Excellence, Inc. may from time to time photograph or videotape a surgical procedure or treatment of particular scientific interest for the advancement of medical care and education, unless I expressly request otherwise.
+In such instances, the identity of the patient remains totally confidential. - 12.
+I understand that I may require a transfusion of blood and/or blood product(s) during my treatment.
 I understand that blood or blood products will be administered to me only if my physician determines that I need the transfusion.
 I understand that the benefits of receiving a transfusion include: (i) for red blood cells the prevention of hypoxemia (low oxygen level) which impairs organ function; (ii) for platelets, plasma, cryoprecipitate, and clotting factors - prevention or cessation of bleeding, bruising, hemorrhage into a vital organ, gastrointestinal tract, or brain.
 I also understand that the risk associated with a transfusion include common, unusual and rare risks, which include but are not limited to: (i) Common: fever and/or chills, allergic reaction (hives, itching, wheezing); (iii) Rare: hemolytic transfusion reaction (destruction of red blood cells, sometimes associated with kidney damage, shock and death), anaphylaxis (severe allergic reaction with difficulty breathing, shock), transmission of hepatitis, HIV (the virus that causes AIDS), or other infection.
-I understand that alternatives to transfusion, only available before certain planned elective surgery when significant blood loss is expected); and (iii) that other alternatives may include.

-products if my physician determines that it is necessary for my well-being.

-13. I understand that GI Excellence, Inc. may participate in teaching and that students in various affiliated health care programs may observe and participate in my care under the supervision of licensed professional staff members, unless I expressly request otherwise.
+I understand that alternatives to transfusion may include, but are not limited to (i) no transfusion, accepting present condition and risks; (ii) donating and receiving my own blood (autologous transfusion, only available before certain planned elective surgery when significant blood loss is expected); and (iii) that other alternatives may include , I consent to the transfusion of blood or blood products if my physician determines that it is necessary for my well-being. - 13.
+I understand that GI Excellence, Inc. may participate in teaching and that students in various affiliated health care programs may observe and participate in my care under the supervision of licensed professional staff members, unless I expressly request otherwise.
 I also understand that, on occasion, physicians, health program students and medical equipment company representatives not affiliated with GI Excellence, Inc. are allowed to observe, but not participate in, surgical procedures under the supervision of appropriate GI Excellence, Inc. personnel, unless I expressly request otherwise.
 These individuals are required to respect patient dignity and confidentiality.